girlbossceo/conduwuit/debian/README.md

 for further information if needed as usage of the Debian package is generally related.

+No `apt` repository is currently offered yet, it is in the works/development.

 ### Configuration

 When installed, the example config is placed at `/etc/conduwuit/conduwuit.toml`